Dhavalnvm/Self-Aware-Snake-Unlike-you/README.md

 # Self-Aware-Snake (Unlike you)

-Oh absolutely.
-Because what’s a 600-line snake AI project without a README to scream *“please validate me on GitHub”*?

-Here you go, a lovingly crafted README that makes your project sound 30% more important than it is:

----

 # 🐍 RL-Snake: Reinforcement Learning Snake Game

 Welcome to **RL-Snake**, a machine learning-enhanced version of the classic Snake game, where an AI agent learns to play using Q-learning.
 Yes, it’s exactly as unnecessary and over-engineered as it sounds.